FREQUENTLY ASKED QUESTIONS

 DO I NEED MENTOR TRAINING IN ORDER TO TAKE THE PRESENTER TRAINING COURSE?

 No. While there is similarity between the Mentor and Presenter Training, each course is a stand-alone course.
-Presenter Training mainly focuses on your ability to be an effective speaker and to model Rolland principles effectively to large groups.
+Presenter Training mainly focuses on your ability to be an effective speaker and to model Paul Rolland String Pedagogy principles effectively to large groups.
 Mentor Training focuses more on your instruction, as well as your effectiveness to guide individuals and small groups of teachers through the knowledge and skills required for an understanding of Rolland pedagogy.